 - 1 tbsp Icing sugar

 - Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, and grease and line two 8" cake tins (that are at least 2" deep).
 I line the base with greaseproof paper and lightly grease the sides with butter

-- Make the sponge by mixing the butter and caster sugar in a large bowl with an electric mixer, or in a stand mixer, for 3-4 minutes until fluffy.
+- Make the sponge by mixing the butter/baking spread and caster sugar in a large bowl with an electric mixer, or in a stand mixer, for 3-4 minutes until fluffy.
 You can also mix by hand, but an electric mixer will give the best results

 - Add the eggs and vanilla extract, and whisk until fully incorporated, again using an electric mixer

 - Gently whisk in the self raising flour using a hand whisk, or fold in with a silicone spatula, and mix in until you can't see any flour anymore

 - Divide the mixture between the tins, use scales for accuracy if you like